ARCANGEL0/reaperMD/README.md

 You wouldn’t want to start a revolution with missing pieces now, would you?

 ### Step 3: Run the Server
-Time to unleash byteSec-MD on the digital world.
+Time to unleash reaperMD on the digital world.
 In your terminal, execute:
 ```bash
 npm start
 ```
-Watch as byteSec-MD comes to life.
+Watch as reaperMD comes to life.
 If you see any errors, well, that’s just part of the existential dread we call coding.

-Or make byteSec-MD even more interactive!
+Or make reaperMD even more interactive!
 Generate a QR code for scanning by running:
 ```bash
 npm run qr
 ```